Diagnostic Imaging

 Bone density scanning, also called dual-energy x-ray absorptiometry (DEXA) or bone densitometry, is an enhanced form of x-ray technology that is used to measure bone loss.
 DEXA is today's established standard for measuring bone mineral density (BMD).
 DEXA is performed on both hips and the lower spine.
 DEXA is most often used to diagnose osteoporosis, a condition that often affects women after menopause but may also be found in men and rarely in children.
 Osteoporosis involves a gradual loss of calcium, as well as structural changes, causing the bones to become thinner, more fragile and more likely to break.

-MRI (Magnetic Resonance Imaging)
+In-House MRI (Magnetic Resonance Imaging)

 Nuclear Medicine